 As the name suggests, Arsenal has been an arms manufacturer and base for soldiers for 170 years.
 This building was of such strategic importance to the Nazis, that they moved it (administratively) from Favoriten to Landstrasse, even though it sits outside the Gürtel.
 Because of its elevated position, it functions as a practical way to protect the city from the South, just beside the main railway station.
 And the development of Hauptbahnhof is helping to push the centre of gravity in Vienna further south.
 But the raised platform that brings trains into the station from the East represents a new barrier between rich and poor, central and south Wien.
 Alongside the Gürtel, these railway tracks form a psychological and physical barrier which many people do not cross.
 BUT WE WILL, several times, on our urban exploration.

-Arsenal is also the name of a district in north London, tour guide Eugene’s home town, though that place is much less beautiful than this.
+Arsenal is also the name of a district in north London, walk leader Eugene’s home town, though that place is much less beautiful than this.
 But better at football.

 Meeting point: Bahnsteig 11d

 Time: 12:00 – 14:15.
 We walk in every weather.

 Cost contribution: €10, or €50 for all 14 walks.
 Children 14 or under go free.
 No reservation is possible – just get a card on the day.
 No walk is ever sold out, so don’t worry about not getting a place on the walk.

 Fidelia Gartner (TU Wien Raumplanung/ISRA) and Lisa Fuchs (Max Planck Institute) finely translated these pages into German, added ideas, and helped select the images.
 Thanks to them for their valuable input.